NCPTF is hiring a Communications Specialist (Contract)

 Hiring: Communications Specialist

-NOW HIRING: Communications Specialist (Contract)
+Communications Specialist (Contract)

 The Communications Specialist is a part-time contractor who supports NCPTF’s mission through digital content creation, outreach, and brand-aligned storytelling.
 This role works closely with the COO, Director of Development, and Operations & Communications Manager to execute communications that strengthen NCPTF’s visibility, donor engagement, and public awareness.